dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

 ## SCP over SSM also sucks

+This section might be a bit unfulfilling - my information for SCP-over-SSM is lacking, since someone else implemented SSM-based file transfers.

-If you've configured support for SSH-over-SSM, then SCP should "just work."
+If you've configured support for SSH-over-SSM, then scp(1) should "just work."
 I recommend relying on something other than this stop-gap configuration for file transfers, especially if you plan on eventually phasing out general SSH use.

 There is no SSM-native way to transfer files between hosts.
 You must share files remotely via S3 or another service and then download them on the target machine.

-My information here is lacking since someone else implemented SSM-based file transfers.
+Our tooling basically just does this:
+1. Send command to remote instance, to upload files to a shared S3 bucket
+1. Locally download the newly uploaded S3 objects

+Or a variation of this for local-to-remote and remote-to-remote file transfers.

 ## Stop Using AWS-Managed Documents